smeghead/php-class-diagram/README.md

 @enduml
 ```

-Packages that depend on each other are not desirable.
+Packages that depend on each other are undesirable.
-If it finds packages that depend on each other, it will warn you with a thick red line.
+If the tool detects such dependencies, it will issue a warning with a thick red line.

 ![PlantUML output image.](doc/images/output-package-dep-loop.png)